 We find solutions to the critical questions facing the city today: how can we build net-zero carbon housing in London, what makes our workplaces fit for the 21st century, and how should we reinvigorate our public spaces so that they engage and excite?

 Our private residential projects include house extensions, basements and loft conversions at all scales.
-We work toward Passivhaus and EnerPHit standards of comfort and low energy, combined with a desire for spaces to delight, creating homes that bring joy.
+We work toward Passivhaus and EnerPHit standards of comfort and low energy, creating sustainable homes that bring joy.

 A two storey house extension in west London creates a bright new family space from a previously dark lower ground floor.
 A large glass box addition floods the space below with natural light, while allowing views to the rear from a new study at raised ground floor.
 A bespoke kitchen is created in douglas fir timber and polished concrete.
 Project architect: Amrit Marway.